bigeasy/register/diary.md

 What about streaming input?
 Do we always want to parse?
 Or do we want to only parse if it is specified by the script?

+Guessing MIME of inputs from testing; we can look for an initial `[` or `{`, but how do you buffer in that way?
+You can slurp I guess.